Saint Library

 "I am the wheat of God, and let me be ground by the teeth of the wild beasts, that I may be found the pure bread of Christ."

-Ignatius of Antioch — 'the God-bearer' — was the third Bishop of Antioch and a disciple of the Apostle John who composed seven foundational letters of Christian theology while being marched in chains to his death in Rome.
-Condemned under Emperor Trajan around 110 AD, he entered the amphitheater with these words: 'Let me be ground by the teeth of wild beasts, that I may be found the pure bread of Christ.'
+Ignatius of Antioch — 'the God-bearer' — was the third Bishop of Antioch, traditionally a disciple of the Apostle John, who wrote seven foundational letters of Christian theology while marching in chains to his death in Rome under Emperor Trajan around 110 AD.

 Ignatius of Antioch